 Call for Papers and Participants

-To submit your paper (or to volunteer as a moderator), please CLICK HERE to access the submissions system using your AAA member ID and password.
+To submit your paper (or to volunteer as a reviewer and/or moderator), please CLICK HERE to access the submissions system using your AAA member ID and password.
 If you have forgotten your AAA member ID/password, click here to retrieve them.
 If you do not have an AAA member ID/password, please click here to obtain AAA login credentials.
 Then create an account in the new system, using your AAA login credentials.
-If you have difficulty logging in, please contact Suzanne Mullinnix at email@example.com
+If you have difficulty logging in, please contact Suzanne Mullinnix at firstname.lastname@example.org

 Paper Sessions provide an opportunity for researchers to present early stage or more developed papers in an open dialogue setting followed by a discussion period with audience members.
 We will continue the tradition of a workshop-style presentation with no discussants.

 If you have an idea for a panel discussion and want to moderate that panel, submit your proposed topic, panel members and brief description (up to 300 words).
 Submissions to a midyear meeting may have been submitted to the American Accounting Association National meeting or regional meetings but should not have been published elsewhere before the 2019 Diversity Section meeting.
 Early submission is highly encouraged.

 Emerging Research Sessions are designed to allow scholars (especially junior faculty and doctoral students) to submit proposals and receive feedback on their theory and research design prior to collecting data.
 Proposals should have clearly stated research question(s), well-developed theory and hypotheses based on the relevant literature in the area (an expanded Kinney 3 Paragraph model).